SeoboS/RUNetIDChecker/README.md

 * Random wait time added in between searches

 Notes:
-* Limit netid queries to about ~25-50 for reliability.
-Try increasing wait time for largers batches of queries.

 TODO:
 * Read/Write results from Google Sheets document

-# Example

-**.csv file format example** (can have unlimited amount of search terms):

-netid,searchterm1,searchterm2
-ss2468,SCHOOL OF ENGINEERING
-al93,SCHOOL OF ENGINEERING,/18
-yu1,SCHOOL OF ARTS,/17

-**output** (if all search terms found or not [searchterm1 found, searchterm2 found]):

-true
-true, false
-false, true

 How to use:
 1. Download files into any folder